mutantturkey/FlyTracking/fly-tools/README.markdown

 filter-mask
 -----------

 filter-mask is an alternative fly filter that works much faster.
 It utilizes the OpenCV and CvBlob libraries.

+The filter works simply, it counts the number of blobs and grabs the largest two.
+Anything else is discarded and the two blobs are written to a new image.

 Usage:

 	filter-mask -i <input-file> -o <output-file> -r <ratio>